-- Moms note the small tank opening makes it hard to clean.
+- The small tank opening makes it hard to clean.

 At first, you may think humidifiers remain clean because of all the water you put inside.
-But think of all the germs and gunk in the air it’s trapping so you don’t breathe it in!
-Cleaning a humidifier is important to how effective it is and the extra large opening on this Honeywell humidifier lets you do just that.
+But think of all the germs and gunk in the air it’s trapping!
+Cleaning a humidifier is vital for its effectiveness, and the extra-large opening on this Honeywell humidifier lets you do just that.

-Because the opening on the water tank is so large, you can fit your hand inside.
-This allows you to scrub more effectively and get into those hard-to-reach nook and crannies.
+Because the opening on the water tank is so large, you can scrub more effectively and get into those hard-to-reach nooks and crannies.
 It also means you can fill it up without worrying about spills.

-It’s a cool mist humidifier complete with a one gallon tank and uses UV light technology to kill germs.
-Move it from the sink to your baby’s room easily thanks to the large recessed tank handle.
+It’s a cool mist humidifier complete with a 0.8-gallon tank.
+You can move it from the sink to your baby’s room easily, thanks to its lightweight construction.
 If you use a humidifier consistently, this is an easy-to-clean option that won’t add extra stress to your life.

 4. Vicks Warm Mist Humidifier

 This warm mist humidifier has a one-gallon capacity that will last for 12 hours, which is plenty of time to make it through the whole night.
-But if you forget to refill it, no worries — it has an automatic shutoff in the event it empties.
+But if you forget to refill it, no worries — it has an auto shut off for when it runs dry.

-It also has a medicine cup, allowing it to produce a medicated vapor to ease your child’s congestion if they’re sick, and a nightlight to scare away those monsters!
-You can adjust the flow of the steam between 2 comfort settings, and the tank is designed to empty completely (without leaving standing water) to reduce the chance of bacterial growth.
+It also has a medicine cup, allowing it to produce a medicated vapor to ease your child’s congestion if they’re sick, and it includes a nightlight to scare away those monsters!
+You can adjust the steam flow between two comfort settings, and the tank is designed to empty completely (without leaving standing water) to reduce the chance of bacterial growth.

 - It has a handy nightlight.

-- You can use in conjunction with medicated inhalants.
+- Use it in conjunction with medicated inhalants.